flowgrammer/reactor/README.md

 # Reactor

-The Reactor module manages asynchronous task invocations in highly-reactive environments by isolating chains of related operations with an event loop on top of JS's existing event loop.
-Unlike simply executing tasks sequentially, Reactor ensures that a single top-level invocation cascading into multiple async operations does not interleave with other tasks and their subtasks.
-This prevents unintended race conditions and resource corruption when multiple asynchronous processes interact with shared resources or internal state within modules that have multiple async pipelines.
+The Reactor module manages asynchronous task invocations in highly reactive environments by isolating chains of related operations with an event loop built on top of JavaScript's existing event loop.
+Unlike simpler flow control libraries, Reactor supports complex dataflows, ensuring that a single top-level task cascading into multiple async operations does not interleave with other tasks and their subtasks.
+This isolation prevents unintended race conditions and resource corruption when multiple asynchronous processes interact with shared resources or internal state within modules that handle multiple async pipelines.

-In ordinary JavaScript, while individual event loop invocations are isolated, the interleaving of execution across numerous event loop invocations can lead to unpredictable states because of resource contention over time.
-Reactor solves this by maintaining a consistent context for each top-level task and its subsequent async operations, preventing them from intermixing with other concurrent processes.
+In standard JavaScript, while individual event loop invocations are isolated, the interleaving of executions across numerous event loop invocations can lead to unpredictable states due to resource contention over time.
+Reactor addresses this by maintaining a consistent context for each top-level task and its subsequent async operations, preventing them from mixing with other concurrent processes.

 ## Features

-- **Isolate Asynchronous Chains**: Maintain separate execution contexts for top-level tasks and their async operations.
+- **Isolate Asynchronous Chains**
-- **Prevent Race Conditions**: Ensure that async operations within a task do not interfere with other tasks.
+- **Prevent Race Conditions**
-- **Controlled Execution Flow**: Manage the order and isolation of async tasks to maintain predictable behavior.
+- **Controlled Execution Flow**
-- **Simple API**: Easily integrate Reactor into existing projects with straightforward functions.
+- **Simple API**

 ## Usage